 The Seated Good Morning is a posterior chain exercise that helps build core strength, and a strong lower back.
-It helps fix imbalances in the hips, and shoulder girdle.
+Firstly, it helps fix imbalances in the hips, and shoulder girdle.
 If you want a big back with a small waist, start adding a set or two at the beginning and end of every workout.
 Also, expect an increase in overall strength, in a short amount of time.

 SEATED GOOD MORNING

-The Seated Good Morning is one of the most effective lower back and core exercises.
+In conclusion, the Seated Good Morning is one of the most effective lower back and core exercises.
 Here are a few tips.

 - Use light weight.
 More reps and less sets.
 8-16 reps for 1-2 sets.